 The Divide function text is an outline of the formula.
 You must replace the placeholder text with the values you want to divide in the order that they would appear in a mathematical equation.

 - <num : NUMBER> is the numerator, the number being divided.
-You want to replace this with the contact field name.
+Replace this with the contact field name.

 - <denom : NUMBER> is the denominator, the number you are dividing by.
-You want to replace this with 1000.
+Replace this with 1000.